 - Audi Q5 vs Jaguar F-Pace

 - Volvo XC60 vs Audi Q5 vs Mercedes GLC

 The more powerful 55 TFSI e returns a claimed 156.9–166.2mpg, with CO2 emissions of 40-42g/km.
-It’s a great choice if you regularly switch between shorter urban commutes and longer journeys, with around 26 miles of all-electric range possible.
+It’s a great choice if you regularly switch between shorter urban commutes and longer journeys, with around 26 miles of all-electric range possible in this version.

 Insurance ratings for the standard Q5 petrol versions range from group 32 to 42, depending on trim level, while the diesel variants sit in groups 28 to 38.
 The plug-in hybrid cars will generally be more expensive to insure as they are in groups 40 to 43.

 Premiums for the Q5 are reasonably competitive when compared to close rivals such as the Mercedes GLC.
 A 2.0-litre petrol GLC AMG Line with 254bhp is in group 36, while the diesel version with 192bhp is in group 32.

 The original Audi Q5 was the darling of the premium SUV sector and had rock-solid residuals that broached the 60 per cent barrier.
 With the introduction of plenty of rivals, values have softened a little, but it still manages to hold onto around 56 per cent of its value over an average three-years/36,000 miles of ownership.

 In this review

 - 1Audi Q5 reviewThe Audi Q5 is refined and comfortable, but other SUV rivals offer a bit more involvement and agility